XFML Core — eXchangeable Faceted Metadata Language

 5.4 XFML Core compatible

 An application can call itself "XFML Core compatible" if it follows this spec.
-There is a logo available to indicate Core XFML Core compatible applications, feel free to copy it and link it to this spec: (image generously provided by Bryan Bell)
+There is a logo available to indicate XFML Core compatible applications, feel free to copy it and link it to this spec (image generously provided by Bryan Bell).

 5.5 Indicating XFML documents

-The availability of one or more XFML documents on a website can be indicated by this button, linking to the XFML document.
-In case of multiple XFML documents, you can have multiple buttons, although a page explaining the differences would be nice: (Thanks to Jonathan for the button)
+The availability of one or more XFML documents on a website can be indicated by a button, linking to the XFML document.
+In case of multiple XFML documents, you can have multiple buttons, although a page explaining the differences would be nice.
+(Thanks to Jonathan for the button.)

 For purposes of autodiscovery, available XFML documents should also be indicated in the HTML head as follows, preferably on every page of the website: (thanks to Mark Pilgrim for the idea)